Ragmthy/gralhix_osint_exercises/OSINT Exercise 12/OSINT Exercise 012.md

 As the aggregated fire data in Jan of all previous years were not as intense, 2017 was a potential candidate. </br>

-And so, the best thing might be to look up forest fires in the chilean domain, or in the local language (like OSINT exercise 007).
+And so, the best thing might be to look up forest fires in the Chilean domain, or in the local language (like OSINT exercise 007).
 Taking the idea from the walkthrough, this was a rough search result to use: </br>

 ![image](ans_pics/pic3_search_query_in_esp.png)